tomekwojcik/commandant/README.md

 commandline:
   argument(value, int)
   flag(selfDestruct, "destroy", "d")
-  option(countdown, float, "time", "t", 12.0) # last parameter is a default value
+  option(timer, float, "time", "t", 12.0) # last parameter is a default value

   # if you define an argument, then you are REQUIRED to always provide a value.
   #     commandant will terminate the program if an argument is missing.